One question, asked different ways.

 I Asked Six Dead Thinkers to Audit the AI Industry

-I Built a Game to Test How Humans Recognize Consciousness
+I Shipped a Game to Test How Humans Recognize Consciousness